Alberta separatism: 1980s and 1990s: Surge and decline

-In response, Premier Peter Lougheed called a snap election in which the party nominated 78 candidates in the province's 79 ridings (electoral districts).
-Highlighted was major infighting and structural leadership problems within the WCC.

-Although WCC won almost 12% of the popular vote (over 111,000 votes), Kesler was defeated after changing ridings, and no other candidate was elected.
-The WCC still managed a strong third-place showing in another by-election, in Spirit River-Fairview, held in 1985, following the death of Grant Notley.
+In response, Lougheed called a snap election to catch the new parties off-guard.
+In the ensuing 1982 provincial election, the WCC won almost 12% of the popular vote (over 111,000 votes), but Kesler was defeated after changing ridings, and no other candidate was elected.
+The WCC still managed a strong third-place showing in another by-election, in Spirit River-Fairview, held in 1985.

-The party's popularity declined after the Progressive Conservative Party, led by Brian Mulroney won a majority government, defeating Prime Minister John Turner in the 1984 federal election.
+The WCC's popularity declined after the Progressive Conservative Party, led by Brian Mulroney, won a majority government in the 1984 federal election.
 Under Mulroney, the NEP was rapidly dismantled, and Albertans had new hope for achieving a better-negotiated resource wealth distribution.
 This caused the Alberta separatist movement to dissipate significantly.
-Yet, the Mulroney government was a disappointment since the majority of MPs were elected from central Canada, and Alberta's concerns largely ignored.
-By the time he left office in 1993, Mulroney was perhaps the most hated prime minister due to various allegations of corruption pertaining to the sale of Canadian assets.
-Mulroney awarded the contract for maintenance of CF-18 fighter jets to the Montreal-based Bombardier Aerospace company, a decision that engendered so much anger in Western Canada, since Western Canada produced a better bid, that it directly led to the formation of the Reform Party of Alberta.

-After this, the WCC experienced a resurgence, and in 1987 ran candidate Jack Ramsay, who in 1982 had become the leader of the party.
-Ramsay notably and significantly argued for the Triple-E Senate as an alternative to Alberta separation, until 1986 when he reverted his opinion back to the previous separatist position of the WCC.
-In 1987 Ramsay joined the Reform Party of Alberta and ran in a by-election where he finished second.
-This would be the last time the party would run a candidate.
+However, by the end of his time in office, Mulroney was seen as similarly neglectful of Western Canada.

-Alberta prominent citizen Preston Manning would take the Reform Party of Canada, a right-wing populist federal party, along the lines of non-separatist sentiments and significant popularity.
-Manning would attract many Albertans that were separatists.
-The Reform Party existed from 1987 to 2000 when it merged into the Canadian Alliance.
-In 2003, it merged with the Progressive Conservative Party to form the modern-day Conservative Party of Canada.
+In 1987, Preston Manning founded Reform Party of Canada, a right-wing populist federal party focused on Western alienation.
+Although not a separatist party, Reform would attract many Albertans that were separatists.
+The Reform Party existed from 1987 to 2000, when it merged into the Canadian Alliance.
+In 2003, the Alliance merged with the Progressive Conservative Party to form the modern-day Conservative Party of Canada.
 These mergers left a void to those interested in furthering separatist principles.